-- Beginning with the 2021-22 school year budget, ensure that the budget is balanced and consistent with the District's long-term financial plan. - Beginning with the 2021-22 school year budget, the Monitor will be responsible for conducting a comprehensive analysis of the district's proposed budget. - A comprehensive review of all budgets going forward will be conducted by the Monitor, in conjunction with the administration and BOE, as well as outside parties, such as NYS OSC, to ensure that assumptions and projections are reasonable and the budget appears balanced.
+- Beginning with the 2021-22 school year budget, ensure that the budget is balanced and consistent with the District's long-term financial plan. - Beginning with the 2021-22 school year, the Monitor will be responsible for conducting a comprehensive analysis of the district's proposed budget. - A comprehensive review of all budgets going forward will be conducted by the Monitor, in conjunction with the administration and BOE, as well as outside parties, such as NYS OSC, to ensure that assumptions and projections are reasonable and the budget appears balanced.

-RESPONSIBILITIES OF THE MONITOR-CONTINUED
+RESPONSIBILITIES OF THE MONITOR CONTINUED

-- Provide semi-annual reports on the academic, fiscal and operational status of the District. - Assist in resolving any disputes and conflicts between the Superintendent and the Board and among members of the Board. - Disapprove travel outside the State paid for by the District; - Recommend cost saving measures including, but not limited to, shared service agreements; and; - Notify the Board in writing regarding violations of the financial plan.
+- Provide semi-annual reports on the academic, fiscal, and operational status of the District. - Assist in resolving any disputes and conflicts between the Superintendent and the Board and among members of the Board. - Authority to disapprove travel outside the State paid for by the District; - Recommend cost saving measures including, but not limited to, shared service agreements; and; - Notify the Board in writing regarding violations of the academic and/or financial plan.

-- Provide semi-annual reports on the fiscal and operational status of the District. - The legislation requires that a report be provided twice a year to The Governor, NYS Legislature, Board of Regents, and the Commissioner of Education on the academic, fiscal and operational status of the Rochester schools.
+- Provide semi-annual reports on the academic, fiscal and operational status of the District. - The legislation requires that a report be provided twice a year to The Governor, NYS Legislature, Board of Regents, and the Commissioner of Education on the academic, fiscal, and operational status of the Rochester schools.
 The report shall include copies of all contracts entered into by the school district. - The Monitor will have access to documents and records of the school district, including databases.
-The Monitor currently has the ability to generate a wide variety of financial reports independently.

-- Assist in resolving any disputes and conflicts between the Superintendent and the Board and among members of the Board. - Overwhelmingly, when disagreements arise between the Superintendent and board members, or among board members themselves, such disputes are able to be resolved internally.
-For such cases when these disagreements cannot be resolved, the Monitor will make every attempt to amicably bring the parties together.
+Assist in resolving any disputes and conflicts between the Superintendent and the Board and among members of the Board.

+Usually, when disagreements arise between the Superintendent and board members, or among board members themselves, they can be resolved internally.
+For such cases when these disagreements cannot be resolved, the Monitor will make every attempt to bring the parties together amicably.

-- Authority to disapprove travel outside the State paid for by the District. - In the past, there have been questions raised regarding the travel of employees, administrators, and board members to out-of-state conferences.
-Due to the fact that the school district is operating under very tight budgets, these are expenses that must be controlled.
+• Authority to disapprove travel outside the State paid for by the District.

+In the past, there have been questions raised regarding the travel of employees, administrators, and board members to out-of-state conferences.
+Due to the fact that the school district is operating under very tight budgets, these expenses must be controlled.
 The Monitor is empowered with final decision-making on the necessity and benefit of travel outside of the State for meetings and conferences.